Our first three books are now available.

 - We will pay a $500 advance.
 It is our hope that you will use this money to promote the book prior to and after its release.
 Although we will provide marketing, it is critical that authors help in that effort as much as possible.

-- Once the advance is earned out, authors will be paid 25% on additional net sales.
-Net sales takes into account distribution costs, and is fully described in our publishing contract.
+- Once the advance is earned out, authors will be paid 20% on additional net revenues.
+Net revenues is fully described in our publishing contract.

 Some other perspectives on the literary writing style: